reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     The bottom of this section includes an information button about the Reach programming language.

 1. Run your DApp as both the seller and the buyer.
+When prompted, copy & paste the contract info from the Seller Terminal to the Buyer Terminal.
 Output should resemble the following:

     <div class="row gx-3">
     <div class="col-12 col-lg-auto">